-A prototype for the next-generation Nissan Leaf has just been spotted.
+A prototype for the next-generation Nissan Leaf has been spotted again.
 The redesigned electric compact hatch is expected to debut later this year, as a 2018 model.

 The current Leaf was the first electric car to truly go mainstream.
 Before its arrival for the 2011 model year, getting a pure electric car to production with a standard set of features and a price the general public could afford had eluded the industry.